 Content Packs

-Content packs are a convenient way to share configuration as a content pack is a JSON file that contains a set of configurations for Graylog components.
+Content packs are a convenient way to share configuration as a content pack in a JSON file that contains a set of configurations for Graylog components.
 This JSON file can be uploaded to various Graylog instances as desired.
 Graylog has prebuilt some content packs for use with Illuminate while many user-created content packs can be found in Graylog Marketplace.
 For example, anyone who takes the time to create an input, pipelines, and a dashboard for a specific log format can easily share their efforts with the community!
 This article reviews how to create and manage custom content packs via the Graylog interface.

 Create a New Content Pack